Socioeconomic disparities in mobility behavior during the COVID-19 pandemic in developing countries: Materials and Methods

 \subsubsection{Reweighting and wealth labels}

 GPS data, sourced from mobile phones, are known to potentially introduce biases due to an uneven distribution of wealth among the devices' owners~\cite{oliver2020mobile,wesolowski2016connecting}.
-These biases need to be taken into account in the process of assigning labels to individuals and aggregating them into groups.
+These biases need to be taken into account in the process of assigning labels to users and aggregating them into groups.
 In general, official demographic data are associated with single individuals based on the smallest sub-urban areas available for each country.
-While demographic data from the National Institutes of Statistics of each country (see Sec.~\ref{sec:data-urban}) can be considered as an unbiased information source, the process with which we link them with individual GPS information and aggregate them in groups afterwards could drastically impact the reliability of the analyses.
-A simplistic approach would be to group individuals with the lower wealth values together, based on the wealth of the administrative unit their home location falls-in.
-This would create groups based on mobile-phone user percentiles of wealth.
-In this framework, given a sample of $100$ users, the $40$ users with lower wealth would be labelled as ``low-wealth individuals''.
+While demographic data from the National Institutes of Statistics of each country (see Sec.~\ref{sec:data-urban}) can be considered as an unbiased information source, the process with which we link them with individual GPS information and aggregate them in groups afterward could drastically impact the reliability of the analyses.
+A simplistic approach would be to group users with lower wealth values, based on the wealth of the administrative unit their home location falls in.
+This would create groups based on mobile phone users' percentiles of wealth.
+In this framework, given a sample of $100$ users, the $40$ users with lower wealth would be labeled as ``{users living in low-wealth neighborhoods''.
 However, this would automatically transfer biases within the user base into biased wealth groups.
-Our population-based reweighting approach, in contrast, consist of a top-down classification of wealth groups.
-Administrative units with which at least one user is associated are considered and divided into wealth categories based both on their average wealth and on the fraction of population living there.
-High-wealth, Medium-wealth, and Low-wealth labels are then associated to each administrative unit considering discrete percentile groups.
-Thus, ``low-wealth individuals'' will only be represented by those users living in administrative units whose wealth is in the lower $40\%$ of the population wealth (and not the user wealth).
-We stress that we consider as population the total number of residents living in all retained administrative units as provided by the most recent demographic data before the pandemic was declared.
-Table~\ref{tab:CountryUsersWealthLabels} reports the percentages of mobile-phone users in our dataset divided in the three wealth groups that were considered in this analysis.
-More precisely, high-wealth individuals represent the wealthiest $20\%$ of the population and account, on average, for more than $45\%$ of the user base.
-In contrast, low-wealth individuals represent the less-wealthy $40\%$ of the population and only accounts for $18\%$ of the mobile-phone user base on average.
+Our population-based reweighting approach, in contrast, consists of a top-down classification of wealth groups.
+Administrative units with which at least one user is associated are considered and divided into wealth categories based both on their average wealth and on the fraction of the population living there.
+The population, as provided by local statistical authorities, of each administrative unit thus acts as a weight to reconstruct a group-specific representative population of each metropolitan area independently.
+High-wealth, Medium-wealth, and Low-wealth labels are then associated with each administrative unit considering discrete percentile groups.
+Thus, ``{users living in low-wealth neighborhoods'' will only be represented by those users living in administrative units whose wealth is in the lower $40\%$ of the wealth-index values for the population of a certain metropolitan area.
+We stress that we consider as a population the total number of residents living in all retained administrative units, divided by metropolitan areas, as provided by the most recent demographic data before the pandemic was declared.
+Table~\ref{tab:CountryUsersWealthLabels} reports the percentages of mobile phone users in our dataset divided into the three wealth groups that were considered in this analysis.
+More precisely, users living in high-wealth neighborhoods represent the wealthiest $20\%$ of the urban population and account, on average, for more than $45\%$ of the active user base.
+In contrast, users living in low-wealth neighborhoods represent the less-wealthy $40\%$ of the population and only account for $18\%$ of the mobile phone user base on average.
+More details about mobility indicators and the average number of users for each group changing behavior from the baseline period to the pandemic can be found in SI Sec.~10B.
+To provide a better measure of the size of the differences in the pre-pandemic and during-pandemic periods we provide raw numbers of individuals self-isolating, commuting and migrating (see SI Tab.1).
+Similarly, percentages of the share of people self-isolating at home and the share of people commuting can be found in SI Tab.2.